Kelly Jones (Miss Alabama): Career

 Jones was selected as Miss Homewood Area 2001 then, in early 2001, Jones was diagnosed with toxic shock syndrome, a potentially fatal illness caused by a bacterial toxin.
-The antibiotic treatment for this caused her most of her hair to fall out just two months before the Miss Alabama pageant in June.
+The antibiotic treatment for this caused most of her hair to fall out just two months before the Miss Alabama pageant in June.

 Jones' preliminary competition talent for Miss Alabama was playing classical piano.
 Her platform was "Boys and Girls Clubs: Be a Peer Role Model".
 Jones won the state competition on Saturday, June 16, 2001, when she received her crown from outgoing Miss Alabama titleholder Jana Sanderson.
 After winning, Jones announced she would use the scholarship money to pursue a graduate degree in music education.
 As Miss Alabama, her activities included public appearances across the state of Alabama.

 Jones was Alabama's representative at the Miss America 2002 pageant in Atlantic City, New Jersey.
 Her competition talent was a classical piano performance of Frédéric Chopin's Ballade No. 1.
 Jones was not one of the finalists for the Miss America title.
 Her reign as Miss Alabama continued until Scarlotte Deupree was crowned on June 15, 2002.